JANAKIRAM907/Notepad/README.md

 # Notepad
-it is general notepad app using HTML.CSS,JavaScript
+it is general notepad project using HTML.CSS,JavaScript